Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 unless this option is selected. |

 predefined.
-This option will reject the use of
+This option will reject the use ofimportandexport.
+This option also

 alias of the dreaded global object yourself.
 It adds the same